cmgriffing-at-gitkraken/webcomponents-are-lit-with-lit/blog-post.md

 ## History

-Web Components date all the way 2011 where they were introduced at the Fronteers Conference in Amsterdam by Alex Russell.
+Web Components date all the way back to 2011 where they were introduced at the Fronteers Conference in Amsterdam by Alex Russell.
 In that talk, Alex goes over the power of components and model-driven views.
 Then, in 2013, Google released Polymer as the first major library adopting the Web Component specs.
-This was massively influential since it was also the canonical implementation of Material Design components as well.
+This was massively influential since it was the canonical implementation of Material Design components as well.
 By releasing Polymer, Google pushed for Web Components to be evaluated in real-world use cases which helped the W3C move the specifications along their standardization process.
 While Polymer is irrelevant today, it's impact on pushing forward the web as a platform cannot be overstated.

 With the standard solidifying and Internet Explorer dropping significantly in usage by 2017, major companies were starting to take Web Components seriously.
 [Ionic](https://ionicframework.com/) released [Stencil](https://stenciljs.com/) as a way of making some of the rough edges easier to manage.
 Just a year later, Angular released a feature which was called "Angular Elements".
 With Angular Elements, you could write components in a familiar Angular syntax and export them as browser-native Custom Elements to be used interoperably with any framework that supports them.
 To get a feel for which frameworks consume Custom Elements the easiest you can see a list at [custom-elements-everywhere.com](https://custom-elements-everywhere.com/).

 ## The Anatomy of a Web Component

 Let's take a look at a very basic Web Component.
-This is just a simple countdown timer with a button to start the countdown and a display of how many seconds are left.
+This is a simple countdown timer with a button to start the countdown and a display of how many seconds are left.
 The usage would look something like this:

 ```
 <countdown-timer seconds=20></countdown-timer>